 Santiago Dañino Beck was born in Lima, Peru, raised in Washington, DC, and currently resides in New York City.
 At present, Dañino Beck works in the M&A Group at Goldman Sachs.
 Previously, he worked in the Office of the Chairman, as well as in the Emerging Markets Investment Banking Group, both also at Goldman Sachs.
 In addition to AS/COA, Dañino Beck is a member of the Junior Committee of the Worldfund, a non-profit that targets poverty in Latin America through the promotion and improvement of education in the region, a member of the Donations Committee for Help Peru, a non-profit committed to helping underprivileged Peruvians improve their access to education, healthcare and meet other everyday needs, and is actively involved in the Leukemia & Lymphoma Society.
 Dañino Beck graduated with a BA in economics from Harvard University, where he was a member the Harvard Association for Cultivating Inter-American Democracy ("HACIA Democracia"), and the David Rockefeller Center for Latin American Studies, among others.

-Allison Fleder is chief of staff to the president/CEO at Americas Society and Council of the Americas (AS/COA).
-In her role, she works on Cuba’s relations with the United States, regional public-private partnerships, and education issues.
+Allison Fleder is an MBA candidate at London Business School.
+She was previously the chief of staff to the president/CEO at Americas Society and Council of the Americas (AS/COA).
+In that role, she worked on Cuba’s relations with the United States, regional public-private partnerships, and education issues.
 She is also a contributing author to AS/COA Online.
-A founding member of the organization’s Young Professionals of the Americas network, she continues to lead the initiative as its executive director in bringing the next generation to AS/COA.
+A founding member of the organization’s Young Professionals of the Americas network, she continues to support the initiative as an ambassador and hopes to help in bringing the next generation to AS/COA.
 Fleder received a bachelor of arts in Latin American studies from Columbia College.

 Roger Larach was born in Honduras and currently resides in New York City.
 Larach currently works in the mergers and aquisitions (M&A) Latin America group at BNP Paribas.
 Prior to joining BNP Paribas in 2015, Larach spent two years at BroadSpan Capital in Miami working on M&A and debt restructuring transactions across Latin America.
 In addition to AS/COA, Larach is an international ambassador for Fundación Diunsa, a non-profit targeting Honduran children under high social risk through education and sports, and is also a member of Conecta, a Central American young professionals group.
 Larach graduated from Boston College with a BS in management (finance concentration) and honors economics.
 While at Boston College, Larach was the president of the Entrepreneur Society and a member of the Student Organization Funding Committee, among others.
 Larach completed investment banking summer analyst internships at Barclays and Credit Suisse and co-founded “Yo Prospero,” a microfinance venture focused on low-resource entrepreneurs in Honduras.